DevShlok/StockMint/README.md

 View historical, EMA, and prediction charts, as well as descriptive statistics and dataset download options.

-Project Structure
+#Project Structure
 text
 .
 ├── app.py

-├── templates/
+├── templates

 │   └── index.html

 ├── static/

 │   └── ... (for generated CSV downloads)

 ├── requirements.txt

 ├── Stock_Price_Prediction.h5

 ├── Crypto_Model.keras

 └── README.md

-Customization
+#Customization

 To use different models, swap the Stock_Price_Prediction.h5 or Crypto_Model.keras files.

 Charts are sized to 900x350px for both Plotly and Matplotlib for consistency.

 You can adjust theme/colors in index.html or Matplotlib code sections.

-License
-MIT License (or specify your license)

-Credits
-Developed by Shlok Shukla
+#Developed by Shlok Shukla

 Powered by Flask, Keras, yfinance, Matplotlib, and Plotly